tristanlee85/supportportal/README.md

  - Auto-collapse west menu based on state width

 **Features**:
- - Added ability to save a reply as a draft to local storage so it can be restored at a later time
+ - Added ability to save a reply as a draft to local storage so it can be restored at a later time (only works when clicking the X on the reply body)

 **Contributions:**